Find the most authentic things to do in L'Aquila and explore Italy's Capital of Culture 2026 like a local.

 Walking around the capital of Abruzzo, you'll constantly come across construction sites, cranes, and workers.
 Nevertheless, many public spaces have been returned to the citizens, and although the tour can be somewhat alienating for obvious reasons, calling in with awareness and tact will allow you to rediscover wonderful treasures.
 And help recreate well-deserved flashes of normality.

-Here are some tips on what to see and do in and around L'Aquila.
-With a local touch
+These are are our tips on what to see and do in and around L'Aquila.
+With a local touch.

 L'Aquila has recently seen its beautiful porticoes shine again.
 An authentic piece of the city's past, they cross Corso Vittorio Emanuele, the main street of the historic centre, and reach Piazza Duomo.